 Samuel Freeman works in social and political philosophy, ethics, and philosophy of law.
 He has written books on Justice and the Social Contract, and on the political philosophy of John Rawls.
 He edited the Cambridge Companion to Rawls (2002), as well as John Rawls's Lectures on the History of Political Philosophy (2007) and his Collected Papers (1999).
-He is currently working on a manuscript on liberalism and distributive justice.
+He is currently working on papers on the difference principle, and on a manuscript on liberalism and distributive justice.

 Justice and the Social Contract, (Oxford University Press, 2006)

 ‘Property Owning Democracy and the Difference Principle,’ Analyse & Kritik, vol. 9 (2013): 9-36

 'The Social and Institutional Bases of Distributive Justice,' in Cosmopolitanism versus Noncosmopolitanism, Gillian Brock, ed.
 (Oxford U Press, 2013), 198-221

 ‘Capitalism in the Classical and High Liberal Traditions,’ Social Philosophy and Policy,

 28 (no. 2 Summer 2011): 19-55; reprinted in Capitalism and Liberalism, ed.
 Ellen